phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Our `basic_boot` test is a very simple example for an integration test.
 In the future, our kernel will become much more featureful and interact with the hardware in various ways.
 By adding integration tests, we can ensure that these interactions work (and keep working) as expected.
 Some ideas for possible future tests are:

 - **CPU Exceptions**: When the code performs invalid operations (e.g. divides by zero), the CPU throws an exception.
 The kernel can register handler functions for such exceptions.
-An integration test could verify that the correct exception handler is called when a CPU execption occurs or that the execution continues correctly after resolvable exceptions.
+An integration test could verify that the correct exception handler is called when a CPU exception occurs or that the execution continues correctly after resolvable exceptions.
 - **Page Tables**: Page tables define which memory regions are valid and accessible.
 By modifying the page tables, it is possible to allocate new memory regions, for example when launching programs.
 An integration test could perform some modifications of the page tables in the `_start` function and then verify that the modifications have the desired effects in `#[test_case]` functions.
 - **Userspace Programs**: Userspace programs are programs with limited access to the system's resources.
 For example, they don't have access to kernel data structures or to the memory of other programs.
 An integration test could launch userspace programs that perform forbidden operations and verify that the kernel prevents them all.